 9. Philadelphia Re-Entry Employment Program (PREP)

 10. Tax Credit Application - Contribution to Community Development Corp.

 12. Small Business Health Care Tax Credit

-13. Credit for Employment of Returning Veterans of the Armed Forces
+13. Credit for Employment of Returning Veterans -Armed Forces

 Grants: If you are looking for funding sources that don't need to be repaid or that are not an offset of any tax liabilities (ie. a tax credit) for your business, some of the grant opportunities available are:

 3. PA Alternative and Clean Energy Program (ACE)

 4 .PA Dept. of Economic Development Business Assistance Programs

 5. Small Business Energy Efficiency Grant Program